Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ### ROS 2 doctor

 Checks the ROS 2 installation, verifying paths, environment variables, and the general state of the workspace.
-Simply run the following command in your terminal:
+Simply run the following command in a terminal:

 ```bash
 ros2 doctor